Hillside Lake, New York

 Hillside Lake is a hamlet and census-designated place (CDP) in Dutchess County, New York, United States.
 The population was 1,084 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Geography

 Hillside Lake is located in the northern part of the town of East Fishkill at 41.619693°N 73.792869°W. The community surrounds a small lake, also called Hillside Lake.

 According to the United States Census Bureau, the CDP has a total area of 1.5 km2, of which 1.4 km2 is land and 0.1 km2, or 7.08%, is water.

 Transportation

 The main road connecting the hamlet to the New York state highway system is County Route 33 (CR 33), also known as Hillside Lake Road.
 The road runs for 3.0 mi from CR 29 (partly serving as a continuation of Hillside Lake Road) near the hamlet of Fishkill Plains to CR 21 in the town of LaGrange.
 CR 33 itself does not directly intersect with any state routes but can be accessed from New York State Route 376 (via CR 29) and the Taconic State Parkway (via CR 21 or CR 42).
 CR 33 has an average daily traffic of about 5,000.